 Many artists strive to recreate the appearance of the 1990s in their work.
 Photoshop makes it possible to achieve that 90s style.
 There are a few things you can do to your images to make them appear more like they were taken in the 1990s if you want to create a ’90s effect in Photoshop.

-My name is Aly, I am Adobe Photoshop certified, and today I will be showing you how to achieve the 90’s look on any of your photographs.
+My name is Aly, I am Adobe Photoshop certified, and today I will be showing you how to make a picture look 90’s in Photoshop.

 Table of Contents